 Chandler-Gilbert Community College (CGCC) partners with east valley high schools to offer dual enrollment credit for academic and occupational classes.
 Dual enrollment courses are held on high school campuses and are taught by high school instructors who have met community college hiring qualifications.

-A co-educational pre-college program for rising high school juniors and seniors at Barnard in partnership with Columbia University.
-The Barnard College Summer in New York City program offers young men and women a unique opportunity to sample pre-college courses at one of the nation's premiere colleges -- while exploring New York City both in and out of the classroom.
-Whether you choose our four-week session, our one-week mini courses, or our Young Women's Leadership Institute, your studies could include visiting an art gallery, attending a poetry slam, or meeting city leaders.
+A co-educational pre-college program for high school juniors and seniors at Barnard in partnership with Columbia University.
+The Barnard College Summer in New York City program offers young students a unique opportunity to sample pre-college courses, while exploring New York City both in and out of the classroom.
+With the four-week session, one-week mini courses, or the Young Women's Leadership Institute, studies could include visiting an art gallery, attending a poetry slam, or meeting city leaders.